Castleton Moor railway station: History

 The station opened in April 1861 as the temporary terminus of the North Yorkshire and Cleveland Railway route from Stokesley.
 This was extended eastwards to four years later - formal opening occurring on 2 October 1865 with the station being named simply Castleton.
 A direct link from through to Nunthorpe and was also commissioned at this time – this is the route now used by all trains, as the original line west of Battersby was closed to passengers in June 1954 and completely four years later.
 In 1965, the station was renamed Castleton Moor.

 Though the line was built with a single track, the station was provided with two platforms as it was the location of one of the route's passing loops.
 A signal box was also constructed here, along with a goods shed and associated yard - these all survived (along with the loop) until the final withdrawal of goods services over the route in 1982.
 The goods shed can still be seen but the loop has been lifted, the second platform removed and the box demolished.

 Services

-As of the May 2021 timetable change, the station is served by five trains per day (four on Sunday) towards Whitby.
-Heading towards Middlesbrough via Nunthorpe, there are six trains per day (four on Sunday).
-Most trains continue to Newcastle via Hartlepool.
+As of the May 2026 timetable change, the station is served by five trains per day towards Whitby on weekdays and Saturdays, and four trains on Sunday.
+In the opposite direction, there are six trains per day to Middlesbrough via Nunthorpe, with four on Sundays.
 All services are operated by Northern Trains.